What Led To My Career in Radio

 we could do both and off we went!
 Mike's reason for going to the station was related to a community suicide hotline that he volunteered for called H.E.L.P.
 We got to the station

-and I was introduced to the disc jockey who was on the air at that time.
+and I was introduced to the disc jockey who was on the air.
 His name was Toby Appleyard.
 He wore striped bell bottoms and a shirt with stripes that went in the opposite

 direction along with a paisley tie.
 The first question I asked was, "How do radio stations make money?"
 Toby turned to a rack of carts (tape cartridges), smiled and pulled one out.